Overview

 Communication

 Both signs prefer directness to subtext, and they appreciate that in each other.
 The challenge is volume control.
 Things that other couples handle at conversational tone can become arguments in this pair simply because both partners run hot.
 Calm voices are a discipline that pays off here.
+It helps that neither one holds a grudge for long once the heat passes — both signs would rather clear the air and move than nurse a cold silence.
+The trap to avoid is mistaking intensity for honesty.
+A loud, certain delivery can feel like truth in the moment and read as bullying afterward, so the most useful skill these two can build is saying the hard thing quietly, on purpose, and trusting that it lands harder for not being shouted.

 Long-term potential

 Long-term success usually depends on whether both partners do their own emotional work.
 Two reactive signs together can either grow into more grounded versions of themselves or amplify each other's volatility.
 The trajectory is rarely flat — but for couples willing to do the work, the bond is unusual in its depth.
+The other long-run risk is restlessness aimed at the relationship itself.
+The Horse in particular can read ordinary settled contentment as a cage, and a Tiger who senses that can start performing intensity to keep things charged.
+The couples who go the distance learn to tell the difference between a relationship that has genuinely gone stale and one that is simply calm for a season — and to let the calm seasons be calm without treating them as a verdict.